jeffcharles/batarim-utilization-logger/README.md

 Installing on Linux
 -------------------

-1. Untar the source archive, `tar -xvjf batarim.tar.gz`
+1. Untar the source archive, `tar -xvzf batarim.tar.gz` (or clone the repo)
-2. Enter the directory, `cd batarim`
+2. Enter the project directory, `cd batarim`
 3. Generate a UNIX makefile, `./cmake_scripts/generate.sh`
 4. Enter the release build directory, `cd build/release`
 5. Compile and install the application, `make install`, specify a value for the